Najczęściej wyszukiwane:

 Opisy proponowanych zajęć znajdują się poniżej.

-In the face of the accelerating climate emergency, injustice, and inequality, this transdisciplinary seminar invites you to critically engage with how artists, scholars, and thinkers envision and speculate on ecological futures.
-Through the lens of critical posthumanism, ecocriticism, new materialism, and Indigenous knowledge models and practices, we will examine the critiques of anthropocentrism and humanism to address new ways of thinking about our relationship with the environment.
-Through a wide range of media practices – from films, visual and digital arts, TV series, and digital games to theoretical and literary essays – we will see how today’s cultural practices respond to the global challenges.
-By the end of the course, you will have developed a vocabulary of ecological concepts and a nuanced understanding of how cultural practices contribute to the debates about our environmental crisis.
-In effect, this seminar will inspire you to participate in critical discussions shaping our troubled times.
+In response to the accelerating climate emergency, injustice, and inequality, this transdisciplinary seminar invites you to critically explore how artists, scholars, and thinkers imagine and speculate about ecological futures.
+Using perspectives from critical posthumanism, ecocriticism, new materialism, and Indigenous knowledge systems and practices, we will scrutinise critiques of anthropocentrism and humanism to develop new ways of understanding our relationship with the environment.
+Through a diverse range of media practices – including films, visual and digital arts, TV series, and digital games, as well as theoretical and literary essays – we will examine how contemporary cultural practices address global challenges.
+By the end of the course, you will have acquired a vocabulary of ecological concepts and a deeper understanding of how cultural practices influence debates around our environmental crisis.
+Ultimately, this seminar aims to inspire you to participate in critical discussions that shape our turbulent times.

-5. prof. dr hab. Łukasz Bogucki, Non-literary Translation, Concepts, Practices, Challenges
+Prof. Łukasz Bogucki, Non-literary Translation: Concepts, Practices, Challenges

 This course deals with all things translation, except for the translation of literature.
 Topics covered include: